BorisAndrews/BorisAndrews.github.io/publications/sp-integrators/index.md

 - **Finite elements in time**
 - The systematic introduction of **auxiliary variables**

-Unlike other techniques for the construction of energy-conserving schemes (e.g. projection methods) this approach *preserves the symmetry* of the initial timestepping scheme, crucial for realistic simulations.
+N.B.
+Unlike other techniques for the construction of energy-conserving schemes (e.g. projection methods) this approach *preserves the symmetry* of the initial timestepping scheme, another property that is crucial for realistic simulations.

 Applying our framework to Hamiltonian systems (incl. the BBM equation) we derive a general Hamiltonian integrator with exact energy conservation.
 Simulating the BBM equations using the ***modified* 2-stage Gauss method**, we observe **exact energy conservation** in the simulation.